leopoldoagorio/UTER/README.md

 # UTER
 This repository contains example code and data files for the MEFM South Australian library, and first steps towards applying it for Uruguay's UTE data.

+I suggest strongly reading and going through the  [MEFM code first](https://github.com/robjhyndman/MEFM-package "The R package MEFM includes a set of tools for implementing the Monash Electricity Forecasting Model based on the paper by Hyndman and Fan (2010).").

 ## Files

 - `hellomefm.R`: Example code that demonstrates the usage of the MEFM South Australian library.